michellevit/Comment-Sentiment-Analyzer/README.txt

 - Double click the 'run_script_2.bat' file
   - Once it is ready, it will be renamed: "YouTube-Comment-Analyzer-Complete.xlsx"
   * Note: on average this script takes 3 seconds per comment, so you may need to wait
+  * Note: replies to comments will not be recorded
+  * Note: only english comments will be recorded

 ----------